MindscapeHQ/raygun4node/README.md

 ### Offline caching

 Raygun can cache errors thrown by your Node application when it's running in 'offline' mode.
 By default the offline cache is disabled.
-Raygun4Node doesn't detect network state change, that is up to the application using the library.
+Raygun4Node doesn't detect network state change, that is up to the application using the library to manage online/offline state changes.

-Raygun includes an on-disk cache provider out of the box, which required write permissions to the folder you wish to use.
-You cal also pass in your own cache storage.
+Raygun includes an on-disk cache provider out of the box, which requires write permissions to the folder you wish to use.
+You can also pass in your own cache storage.
+The default, on-disk cache provider will store crash reports as individual `.json` files in the specified directory.

 ##### Getting setup with the default offline provide